I don't own these characters; Disney does.

 Second Star to the Left

 Instead of confronting and possibly killing the only ally he had left thanks to his banishment (that he blamed solely on her), he turned the viewing console back on.
 He placed the headphones over his large, pointed ears and proceeded to drown out her whining about the damned Great Blue.
-He could not help wondering how someone her age could even still believe in that fairy tale.
+He could not help wondering how someone her age could even still believe in that damned fairy tale.
 Worse than that, he could not help wondering how he had put up with such juvenile thoughts for so long.

 "Soon I shall not have to bother with her," he grumbled as he started up the footage, watching for at least the millionth time.
+This thought alone drove him and probably kept him from slaying her.

 "I should have just blown the damned ball up instead of taking prisoners.
 I never take prisoners.
 But, next thing I know, I have blue maniac with flowers sticking out of him and some little girl with the moves of the Goddess of Foot-soldiers herself.
-I should have squashed them like the bugs they were the moment that they got on board the ship, but no, I had to listen to her again.
+I should have squashed them like the bugs they were the moment they got on board the ship, but no, I had to listen to her again.
 She wanted to prolong their suffering, to toy with them, to play with them because she is weak in mind and body.
 Because they were able to fool her and use her and then defeat her.
 I should not have played her game, but then again, it did give me the chance to see this one…"

 The footage paused on a still image of Shego; she was in the middle of a slash move.
 A sound that could have been mistaken for a purr rumbled through his chest.
-Something about her was so…captivating.
+Something about her was so… captivating.

 He often wondered if it was the fire in her eyes, or maybe even the fire in her hands that kept his attention.
 Was it the obvious underlying softness of her powerful, confident form?
 Was it the sneer on her lip?
 He had no clue what drew him to her, but he could not fight against the pull.

-"I thought that she was a child from Lorwardia at first, but no child is capable of the skill and cunning of this creature," he commented to the air.
+"I thought she was a child from Lorwardia at first, but no child is capable of the skill and cunning of this creature," he commented to the air.
 A satisfied smirk worked its way onto his face as he left the scene play out.

 He pulled up other videos that he was able to find of the fiery, raven-haired warrior.
 He watched hours upon hours of her battling with the petite battle-goddess that had bested his own mate in a fight.
 From what he could tell, the redhead was indeed divine from the way that she bested yet another green-skinned warrior.
 Still, he was only drawn in more to that silver-tongued female.
 If the redhead was a goddess, then her foe was a demon.
 He always preferred demons to the divine.